Mathematics and Statistics A

 - Abstraction from concrete problems to generic concepts;

-- Explaining statistical reasoning in clear, concise, and correct English.
+- Explaining quantitative reasoning in clear, concise, and correct English.

 Module Learning Aims